+Level: 9-12 Year 10 credits

-Time: zero period Serra High School UC/CSU Approval: Yes Fulfills VPA Requirement Approval of the instructor
+Time: zero pe eriod Serra High School

+UC/CSU Approval: Yes Fulfills VPA Requirement

+Prerequisite: Approv al of the instructor

 Description: This course will teach visual recognition of modern and traditional jazz and rock melodies and rhythms, beginning to intermediate improvisation techniques and numerous performance practices that are peculiar to the medium.
 There will be an opportunity for small and large group performance.
 Performances include festivals and concerts.
 All performances are mandatory.
 Students must take this course in addition to Advanced Band unless they play guitar, bass or piano.
 This class meets Monday to Thursday, zero period.